How to SAVE MONEY Flood Insurance Michigan

 1 – The president of the United States must declare the flooding event a state of emergency.
 If this doesn’t happen, then there won’t be assistance.

 Because of all these factors, it is difficult for property owners to know their true risk of flooding.
-FEMA admits that their flood maps only give an idea for part of the risk.
-Our recent storms are facts that it can rain anywhere within Michigan, and you should consider getting flood coverage, so you are not uninsured when you need it most.
+FEMA admits that their flood maps only give an idea of part of the risk.
+Our recent storms are facts that it can rain anywhere within Michigan, and you should consider getting flood coverage so you are not uninsured when you need it most.

 The average cost for Michigan flood insurance in these Low-risk areas is $595 per year.

 FEMA’s National Flood Insurance Program (NFIP) and all federally backed lenders rely on these Michigan flood insurance maps to assess risk, set premiums, and determine who is required to purchase flood insurance.
 Bad information about an area’s flood risk can leave property owners under or uninsured.